erlandbo/TDT4290/models/SSED.md

 # Hardware requirements
 The model has been tested on these Linux systems
-- Nvidia RTX 3060 12GB VRAM, Intel Core i9-10850K, 32GB RAM, Ubuntu 22.04
+- Nvidia RTX3060 12GB VRAM, Intel Core i9-10850K, Patriot Viper 4400Hz DDR4 4x8GB RAM, Ubuntu 22.04
 - NVidia Tesla T4, 16 vCPU, 32 GB RAM, Debian 10, Google Cloud

-Try to reduce the batch-size if you are unable to run the model with the default specifications.
+Try to reduce the batch size if you are unable to run the model with the default specifications.

 # Configurations
 If you want to change the configurations checkout SSED/classifiser/config/defaults.py and SSED/configs/default.yaml